Understanding Company Aversion: Symptoms, Causes,

 professional before using homeopathy, especially in mental health

-conditions like company aversion.
+conditions like company aversion. - How

 long does it take for homeopathic medicines to show results in individuals

+with company aversion?
 The effectiveness of homeopathic medicines can

 vary depending on the individual and the severity of the condition.
 Some